Justin-Garey/Guides/self_hosting/proxmox.md

 Running ```pveversion --verbose``` will result in much more detailed information.
 ### Scheduled Rebooting

-[[cron|Cron]] is a good tool for scheduling a reboot of VMs that need it.
+[Cron](../tools/cron.md) is a good tool for scheduling a reboot of VMs that need it.
 If Proxmox is only being used to run services, then a weekly reboot can be scheduled on the Proxmox machine itself.
 The example from the Cron document is made for my own Proxmox installation.
+### Ubuntu VM Not Fully Utilizing Allocated Space

+When Ubuntu is first setup, it's best to configure it to utilize all available space.
+If that does not happen and needs to happen later, follow the [resize Ubuntu drive](../linux_management/resize_ubuntu_drive.md) guide.
 ## References

 - [Proxmox Website](https://www.proxmox.com/en/)